 13) Use public transport.

 It’s fast.
 It’s easy, it’s cheaper and it will give you a better travel experience.
-Get a map, learn the different ticket types and if you are heading to London – organise an Oyster Card in advance.
+Get a map, learn the different types of tickets.

 14) Ask the locals for advice, tips.